favourch/SmartFinance-AEternityGroup1/README.md

 **SmartFinance**,  is a blockchain based transparent market place where the SMSEs and consumers could implement a co-operative business method.
 Here, the SMSEs can list the potential products and the expected profits on his business on the distributed public ledger.

-Smart contracts can provide a better agreement between the farmers and consumers in case of discrepancies arising with regard to natural calamities, climate changes or other crop loss situations
+Smart contracts can provide a better agreement between the MSMEs and consumers in case of discrepancies.